Car classification: Sport utility vehicle

-A sports utility vehicle (SUV) combines elements of road-going passenger cars with features from off-road vehicles, such as raised ground clearance and four-wheel drive.
+A sports utility vehicle (SUV) combines elements of road-going passenger vehicles with features from off-road vehicles, such as raised ground clearance and four-wheel drive.

-There is no commonly agreed definition of an SUV, and usage varies between countries.
+There is no common definition of an SUV, and usage varies between countries.
 Some definitions claim that an SUV must be built on a light-truck chassis.
 However, a broader definition considers any vehicle with off-road design features as an SUV.
-In some countries — such as the United States — SUVs have been classified as "light trucks", resulting in more lenient regulations compared to passenger cars.
+In some countries — such as the United States — SUVs have been classified as "light trucks", resulting in more lenient regulations compared to passenger vehicles.

 The predecessors to SUVs date back to military and low-volume models from the late 1930s, and the four-wheel drive station wagons / carryalls that began to be introduced in 1949.
 The 1984 Jeep Cherokee (XJ) is considered to be the first SUV in the modern style.
 Most SUVs produced today use unibody construction (as per passenger cars).
 However, in the past, many SUVs used body-on-frame construction.